arcalot/arcalot.github.io/docs/arcaflow/concepts/architecture.md

 ## Executing workflows

-[Arcaflow workflows](workflows.md) are executed in the Engine, while plugins can be run locally or remotely on container engines.
+[Arcaflow workflows](workflows.md) are orchestrated in the Engine, while plugins can be run locally or remotely on container engines.
 This lends itself to a Git-based workflow:

 ```mermaid
 flowchart LR